Conveuropean logo

 Leenane, Co Galway, Ireland

 Last week just before my birthday I went to the outdoors module of a leadership program I have been doing for some months now in my company.
-The module was actually very interesting but one huge added value was the location: Leenane in the Galway County.
+The module was actually very interesting, but one huge added value was the location: Leenane in Galway County.
 The landscapes were breathtaking.
-I took this picture on the 16th of September of 2009 at 6:05 pm in front of the Leenane hotel.
+I took this picture on September 16, 2009, at 6:05 pm in front of the Leenane hotel.

 Sunrise over the Irish Sea

-I love to fly and since I live in an Island I have been flying a lot during the last couple of years.
-I was going to visit some friend in Spain in the last day of September 09 and a couple of minutes after taking off I saw this really nice sky when the sunset was approaching.
-So I thought it was worth to take a picture.
+I love to fly, and since I live on an island, I have been flying a lot during the last couple of years.
+I was going to visit some friends in Spain on September 9, and a couple of minutes after taking off, I saw this really nice sky when the sunset was approaching.
+So I thought it was worth taking a picture.

 Huguenot cemetery, Dublin

-Probably the last sunny and warm day Dublin 09 ...
-I don't know how many times I passed by Merrion Row in front of St. Stephens Green, but way too many!, nevertheless, today when were walking with K. we noticed there was a tourist taking pictures in the middle of nowhere.
-When I watched closely I noticed she was taking pictures of this old Cemetary, the "Hughenot", where there are buried the descendants of the Hughenots, who escaped the french prosecution.
+Probably the last sunny and warm day in Dublin.
+I don't know how many times I passed by Merrion Row in front of St. Stephen's Green, but way too many!
+Nevertheless, today when we were walking with K., we noticed there was a tourist taking pictures in the middle of nowhere.
+When I watched closely, I noticed she was taking pictures of this old Cemetery, the "Huguenot," where the descendants of the Huguenots, who escaped the French persecution, are buried.
 Interesting how I missed this spot so many times!

 Saint Patrick's Day Sunset

 I have been living in Europe for a bit more than 5 years now.
-I have been lucky enough to meet very interesting people and travel around many European cities, so I thought it would be a good idea to publish once in a while a random picture, and add a small comment :).
+I have been lucky enough to meet very interesting people and travel around many European cities, so I thought it would be a good idea to publish random pictures once in a while, and add a small comment :).
 So here we go: "Saint Patrick's Day Sunset in Dublin 09"

 Walk in the Phoenix Park

-Even if could assume this picture was taken in the middle of the country side somewhere in Ireland, this shot was actually captured in the Phoenix Park of Dublin.
-In the West part of the city there is this huge park (around 7 km) where I used to go once in a while when the weather was nice.
+Even if one could assume this picture was taken in the middle of the countryside somewhere in Ireland, this shot was actually captured in the Phoenix Park of Dublin.
+In the western part of the city, there is a huge park (around 7 km) where I used to go once in a while when the weather was nice.
 Last autumn I went there with some Brazilian friends and we took some pictures including this one.

 Giant's Causeway, Northern Ireland

 The only time I have been in the "North" (Northern Ireland, for the locals) was in November 06.
-One of the most interesting parts of the trip was to go to the "Giant's Causeway", where the lava formations created these particular shapes that you can see on this picture.
+One of the most interesting parts of the trip was going to the "Giant's Causeway", where the lava formations created these particular shapes that you can see on this picture.

 Prehistoric Newgrange

 One of the first places I visited when I moved to Ireland was the prehistoric complex of Newgrange.
-This UNESCO World Heritage Site is one most interesting ancient structures in Ireland, located near to the Boyne river, some 30 minutes north of Dublin.
-Apparently this place had some religious significance for the tribes living in this region more than 3000 years BC.
-As you can see in the picture I took on that opportunity I was very lucky to have an amazing sunny day.
+This UNESCO World Heritage Site is one of the most interesting ancient structures in Ireland, located near the Boyne River, some 30 minutes north of Dublin.
+Apparently, this place had religious significance for the tribes living in this region more than 3000 years BC.
+As you can see in the picture I took, on that opportunity, I was very lucky to have an amazing sunny day.